-The Victorian Certificate of Applied Learning (VCAL) is an accredited Senior Secondary Certificate and provides an opportunity for greater application to real-world learning, specialism and personalisation of learning for students in Years 11 and 12.
+The VCE Vocational Major is an accredited Senior Secondary Certificate and provides an opportunity for greater application to real-world learning, specialism and personalisation of learning for students in Years 11 and 12.

-Through its structure, the VCAL certificate enables greater flexibility to match the interests of individual learners.
-VCAL allows students to pursue rigorous study towards their future goals.
+Through its structure, the VCE VM certificate enables greater flexibility to match the interests of individual learners.
+VCE VM allows students to pursue rigorous study towards their future goals.

-Northcote High School VCAL engages students in practical work-related experience, community-based activities and on the job learning, as well as literacy and numeracy skills and the opportunity to build personal skills that are important for life and work.
+Northcote High School VCE VM engages students in practical work-related experience, community-based activities and on the job learning, as well as literacy and numeracy skills and the opportunity to build personal skills that are important for life and work.

-The VCAL curriculum is based on outcomes (like VCE), but is assessed by demonstrating competencies (rather than exams).
+The VCE VM curriculum is based on key knowledge and key skills (like VCE), but is assessed by demonstrating competencies (rather than exams).
 These competencies are assessed through projects and practical applications at school and within industry training.
 Students will also complete part A of the General Achievement Test (GAT).

 Students are expected to finish their VCE Vocational Major over 2 years.